-The term “cybersecurity” can seem nebulous because it encompasses so many different things.
-There is not one single tactic a business can take to secure its technology infrastructure.
-Good cyber security services include multiple layers of protection that address all corners of technology use.
+The term “cybersecurity” can seem nebulous, as it encompasses so many different things.
+There is no single tactic that a business can take to secure its technological infrastructure – good cyber security services include multiple layers of protection that address all corners of technology use.

 Why is cybersecurity now a vital part of any business operations?
-Because falling victim to just one cyber attack can leave a business devastated financially.
+The answer is that falling victim to just one cyber attack can leave a business devastated financially.
 Approximately 60% of small businesses end up closing their doors within 6 months of suffering a data breach or malware infection.

-Many businesses don’t know where networks may be vulnerable to attack because there are so many different methods that hackers are using to get in.
-A cyber security consultant keeps up on all the latest attack methods, zero-day exploits, and the tools to fight them.
+Many businesses don’t know where their networks may be vulnerable to attack, since there are so many different methods that hackers can use to get in.
+A cyber security consultant keeps up with all the latest attack methods, zero-day exploits, and the tools to fight them.

 Different Elements of Cybersecurity:

 - Application security

 - Information security

 - Disaster Recovery Planning